Hi, My name is Sudhanshu Rana, and I am a traveler. I love to travel places, places that are mostly untouched on the map of mass tourism.

-Packing our bags with stuffs necessary, we focused on the next important things- our bikes.
+Packing our bags with the stuff necessary, we focused on the next important thing- our bikes.
 We did our tour on 2 Royal Enfield Bullet.

 For a hectic ride like this Bullet is the best bike to have in India.
 You can also opt for any other cruiser bikes.

 I am not making a case for Bullet or cruiser bikes only, yes you can also take any bike but then you will have to sacrifice your comfort as well as the comfort of your pillion rider.

 After having chosen the Bullet as our soulmate for the journey, We installed a Luggage Carrier on our Bullet which made our journey super comfortable.

 I suggest you if you want to travel on the bike, do install a luggage carrier and your journey will be comfortable, as carrying backpacks on your back will not only reduce the space for pillion rider but will cause great inconvenience too.

 We left Dehradun, the capital city of Uttarakhand, on Wednesday morning at 8 am.
 Our route was Rishikesh>Byasi >Deoprayag>Kirtinagar>Shrinagar>Rudraprayag.